aneshas/eventstore/README.md

 ## Example

-I provided a simple [example](example/) that showcases basic usage.
+I provided a simple [example](example/) that showcases basic usage with sqlite.